Research Planning & Comm

 |ASESIAD FFURFIANNOL||Online assessment of numeracy and excel skills||0|

 |Practical classes and workshops||

-Two types of practical work: 1) collection of data in the field; 2) GIS computer practicals.
-Field work may be two to three days in duration.
+Two types of practical work: 1) collection of data in the field; 2) computer practicals (both R and GIS)

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau